Celebrating Moravian Musical Culture

 But what, especially, does the Moravian Music Foundation do to “celebrate Moravian musical culture?”
 Our “celebration” work covers a lot of activites.
 Some of these are …

 - holding Moravian Music Festivals every four years.
-The next will be in the summer of 2021 in Bethlehem, Pennsylvania.
+(Note: Due to the Covid 19 pandemic, the 2021 Festival was held online with a Part II set for July 26, 2022 in Bethlehem, Pennsylvania).
 Watch for updates, and plan to come …

 - holding Moravian Music Weekends.
 We’ve now hosted 8 of these at Laurel Ridge Camp, Conference, and Retreat Center in the mountains of North Carolina, and we’d love to hold these at other locations as well.
 Interested in one in your area?
 Let’s talk about how to make it happen.